RedditClimate/redditClimate/index.md

 We can immediately see that r/climateskeptics submissions have a lot more right wing news outlet links.
 The tallest red bar represents breitbart.com, which is makes up over 40% of news links among the outlets we are considering.

-Another interesting find is that while most other subreddits have good representation for a lot of different news outlets, r/GlobalClimateChange seems to have disproportionately many <washingtonpost.com> links - over 60%!
+Another interesting find is that while most other subreddits have good representation for a lot of different news outlets, r/GlobalClimateChange seems to have disproportionately many <washingtonpost.com> links to the Washington Post - over 60%!

 ### Sentiment Analysis